18F/hub/_pages/qa/in-person-training.md

 - training
 ---

+#This page is being deprecated.
+All information from this page can now be found [here](https://handbook.18f.gov/professional-development-and-training.

 # {{ page.title }}

 Want to increase your workplace savvy by taking a class or attending a training?
 Good news!
 As an 18F team member, you’re eligible for tuition reimbursement through GSA.
 The process can take a couple weeks, but it’s relatively painless— it just involves a few rounds of paperwork and supervisory approval.